lanl/ELEMENTS/examples/README.md

 ```
 ./Average my_mesh.geo
 ```
 where "my_mesh.geo" is the supplied mesh.
-The user must supply a mesh when executing the code, a range of meshes are provided in the "meshes/" folder in the repository, see
+The user must supply a mesh when executing the code, a range of meshes are provided in the `meshes/` folder in the repository, see
 ```
 examples/average/meshes
 ```
+It is important to realize that the boundary planes specified in `input.cpp` need to correspond to the physical extents of the mesh being run.
+Since each mesh has it's own extent, `input.cpp` must be modified accordingly.
+For example, using `mesh_12x1x1.geo`, the values of planes 3,4,5 need to be changed to `1.2, .12,` and `.12`, respectively.

 The output of the "Average" program, in EnSight format, can be found in the "ensight" directory.
 To visualize open "enisght/Testing.case" with Paraview.